Psychotic Supper

 Psychotic Supper is the third studio album by American hard rock band Tesla, released in 1991.
 It peaked at 13 on the Billboard 200 and was certified platinum by RIAA on November 5, 1993.

+The album's artwork differs between different formats.
+Vinyl releases depict an image of Nikola Tesla at a dinner table, while CD releases feature an insert that shows a close up of the middle right of the same image, folding out to reveal the same image, the only difference being the location of the band's logo.